AdrianDevs/Ideas/README.md

 # Website Content

 - Overview of myself and what I like to do
-- A typescript blog of things I have learned
+- A blog of things I have learned.
+Blog content is uploaded during deployment from Markdown files converted to HTML.
 - Links to my other sites